JoshuaDaigle/JoshuaDaigleCV/README.md

 4. Select `main` from the `Branch` dropdown
 5. Hit save.

-After a few minutes, your resume should hosted on GitHub pages.
+After a few minutes, your resume should be hosted on GitHub pages.

 You can see your hosted resume by visiting `https://<GITHUB_USERNAME>.github.io/<GITHUB_REPOSITORY>/`, or by clicking the link at the top of the GitHub pages section.